Optimization Hyper-parameter Laws for Large Language Models: Optimization Hyper-parameter Laws

 For simplicity, we set the initial and final values of $\eta_t$ to zero, i.e., $\eta(0) = \eta(S) = 0$, though these values can be adjusted based on practical requirements.
 Under these conditions, the training loss and training hyper-parameters adhere closely to the following relationship:

-where $a$ denotes the warmup duration, $\eta^\prime(s)$ is the time derivative of $\eta(s)$, the constants $c_1, c_2, c_3, c_4, c_5, \alpha_1, \alpha_2, \alpha_3, \alpha_4>0$, and $b\in \bb R$ are all dependents on the model and training data.
+where $a$ denotes the warm-up duration (denoted by $a_1$ in the later generalized multi-phase notation), $\eta^\prime(s)$ is the time derivative of $\eta(s)$, the constants $c_1, c_2, c_3, c_4, c_5, \alpha_1, \alpha_2, \alpha_3, \alpha_4>0$, and $b\in \bb R$ are all dependents on the model and training data.
 Analogous to scaling laws, \abbr{} is first parameterized by fitting its constants and power terms on a small-scale model with a similar network architecture and a small subset of the dataset.
 The parameterized \abbr{} can then be applied to choosing hyper-parameters in large-scale training.
 The details on the parameters fitting are clarified in Secs.~\ref{sec:fit1} and~\ref{sec:apply-opt-laws}.

 The first component in Eqn.~\eqref{eq:optlaw} addresses the convergence speed, elucidating the impact of the LR schedule $\eta(t)$ on optimization convergence.
 Given the same computational budget, training dynamics with faster convergence tend to achieve lower training loss, thereby enhancing overall efficiency.
 Notably, the loss is inversely proportional to $\int_a^S \eta_t$, suggesting that, within certain bounds, a higher peak LR can be beneficial~\citep{xie2024adan}.
 However, an excessively high peak LR can also increase the integral $\int_a^S {\eta_t^\prime}^2$, indicating the need to carefully balance the benefits of a high peak LR against the potential drawbacks. {Note that for convenience, we use notation such as $\int_a^S {\eta_t^\prime}^2$ to denote $\int_a^S (\eta^\prime(t))^2dt$ in the previous sentence and other parts of this paper.}